2006 in LGBT Rights

 • November 8

-Right to change legal gender becomes legal, surgery not required.
+• Right to change legal gender becomes legal, but requires medical diagnosis.

 Changing your legal gender does not require surgery, however, it does require proof of some form of medical treatment for a period of two years.